S3 method for mvgam

 object

-list object returned from mvgam.
+list object of class mvgam or jsdgam.
 See mvgam()

 newdata